-Laryngitis is a condition affecting the vocal cords and voice box.
-Because of this, your doctor will often start with a visual diagnosis.
-Your doctor will use a special mirror to view your vocal cords, or perform a procedure called a laryngoscopy that magnifies the voice box for easy viewing.
+Laryngitis affects your vocal cords and voice box.
+Your doctor will often start with a visual diagnosis.
+Your doctor will use a special mirror to view your vocal cords, or they’ll perform a laryngoscopy to magnify the voice box for easy viewing.
 During a laryngoscopy, your doctor will stick a thin flexible tube with a microscopic camera through your mouth or nose.
-Doctors will look for the following signs of laryngitis:
+Your doctor will look for the following signs of laryngitis:

 - lesions on the voice box

-- widespread swelling—a sign of environmental factors behind laryngitis (VF)
+- widespread swelling, which is a sign of environmental factors causing laryngitis

-- vocal cord swelling only—a sign of overuse of vocal cords
+- vocal cord swelling only, which is a sign that you’re overusing your vocal cords

-If your doctor notices a lesion or other suspicious mass, he or she may order a biopsy to rule out symptoms of throat cancer.
+If your doctor notices a lesion or other suspicious mass, they may order a biopsy to rule out throat cancer.
 During a biopsy, your doctor will remove a small piece of tissue so it can be examined in a lab.

 If a virus is the reason behind your acute laryngitis, the symptoms will more than likely disappear without treatment.
-Bacterial laryngitis is treated with antibiotics, although this form of laryngitis is rare.
+Doctors treat bacterial laryngitis with antibiotics, although this form of laryngitis is rare.